NON SPARKING TOOLS

 Magnetism: The minimum ferrous component makes them not 100% non-magnetic, although its low long magnetism makes it proper for non-critical non-magnetic applications.

 Durability: Less than CuBe

 Price: More economical than CuBe

-Risk of Ignition: Alloy can be used in all groups except IIC and has Higher Risk than CuBe
+Risk of Ignition: Alloy can be used in all groups except IIC and has a Higher Risk than CuBe

 MAIN FIELDS OF APPLICATION